Maximise your visibility with ORCID

 Below are some tips for how you might wish to populate your ORCID profile to best display your achievements.

-Being a member of a society or association, whether academic, industry or trade (not including honorary memberships and fellowships, these would belong in invited position above).
-A service could include a significant donation of time, money, or other resource, e.g. acting as volunteer academic society officer, in an elected board position, serving as an editorial board member, conference organiser, chairing a panel event or undertaking committee work or public engagement activities.
+- Membership of a society or association, both academic or professional can be included.
+Services can include a significant donation of time, money, or other resource, e.g. acting as volunteer academic society officer, in an elected board position, serving as an editorial board member, conference organiser, chairing a panel event or undertaking committee work or public engagement activities.

 Unsure about making your work public?